 Certain types of heating systems are naturally more powerful than others.
 But the size of your unit and its capacity will ultimately determine how warm your garage gets.
 All heaters list their heat capacity in British thermal units (BTUs).

 But bigger doesn’t always necessarily mean better in this case.
-If you have a very small workspace, the average residential central heating capacity of 30,000 or 45,000 BTUs is going to be too powerful.
+If you have a very small workspace, the average residential hvac unit heating capacity of 30,000 or 45,000 BTUs is going to be too powerful.
 You don’t want to be sweating over your power tools, after all.

 To decide on the right capacity, you can manually size the heater using the garage square footage, ceiling height, and insulation.
 Or you can simply refer to manufacturer’s guidelines.
 Modern heaters typically do these calculations for you.
 So they’ll tell you how many square feet you can expect to reliably heat, given an eight-foot ceiling height—the standard for most garages.